Meetnepali/fix-type-safety-and-exhaustiveness-in-onboarding-flow-20250712-132938/README.md

 ## Problem Statement
 The onboarding flow in a React app is broken: users cannot complete signup, and a runtime error ('Cannot read property x of undefined') occurs on the last step.
 Review reveals:
 - TypeScript did not catch a failed type narrowing due to a misconfigured `tsconfig` setting.
-- There is a typo in the props interface for a wizard step, causing a required property to be potentially undefined.
 - The step/variant switch does not handle all members of the discriminated union.
 - `strictNullChecks` is currently OFF in `tsconfig.json`.

-**You have 15 minutes** to fix the onboarding flow so onboarding completes successfully, all union members are exhaustively handled, and future missing cases are flagged by the type checker.

 ## Setup Instructions